gradle/gradle-build-action/README.md

 ### Using the caches read-only

-Cache storage space is limited for GitHub actions, and writing new cache entries can trigger the deletion of exising entries.
 In some circumstances, it makes sense for a Gradle invocation to read any existing cache entries but not to write changes back.
 For example, you may want to write cache entries for builds on your `main` branch, but not for any PR build invocations.